Pooja-sri45/SIH-1555/README.md

 Ministry of Ayush

 ## Idea
-We propose AyurVruksha – a web-based and mobile-compatible Virtual Herbal Garden where users can:

-Explore a 3D-rendered herbal landscape

-Learn about each plant through audio-visual content

-Discover plants based on specific ailments or regions

-Engage with the content through notes, bookmarks, and social sharing

-It brings traditional knowledge to fingertips using immersive, user-friendly technology.
+We propose Sanjeevani360, a next-gen Virtual Herbal Garden that blends technology with traditional knowledge.
+The project provides a 360° interactive digital space where users can explore India's medicinal plant heritage.
+Users can walk through a simulated herbal garden, interact with 3D plants, and access rich educational content aligned with AYUSH systems.

 ## Proposed Solution / Architecture Diagram